 Create a more transparent regulatory process that ensures that the public and General Assembly are given the ability and adequate time to offer input on proposed regulations.

 WORKFORCE AND EDUCATION

-Offer businesses a refundable tax credit to keep employees on payroll beyond the existing federal paid leave requirement in order to care for an immediate family member who is in quarantine or recovery as a result of COVID-19.
+Offer businesses a refundable tax credit to keep employees on payroll, complementing the existing federal paid leave options, in order to care for oneself or an immediate family member who is in quarantine or recovery as a result of COVID-19.

 Allow for non-exempt employees to engage in de minimis work activity without counting as compensable hours under overtime laws.

 Exempts loans provided under the Federal Coronavirus Aid, Relief and Economic Security Act to businesses from state taxation.

 CNI Reporting Deadline Change (Act 10 of 2021)